Are you a Fitness trainer, Personal trainer, Dietitian?

 I’ve never boxed before?
 Am I too unfit, too uncoordinated, too old to do your fight-style training?

-TOTALFIGHTER fit is for all fitness, abilities and coordination levels and ages.
+TOTALFIGHTER fit is for all fitness levels and ages.
 We’ll start at a pace that is comfortable for you and progress.
 I won’t push you beyond your limits or expose you to unnecessary pressure.

 Training with purpose is not about making you uncomfortable.
 Quite the contrary.
 It’s to provide comfort in the form of developing your confidence and the lack of pressure will help make it fun too.
 If you feel gawky and, uncoordinated and all-limbs with little finesse don’t be concerned.
 We all have to start somewhere.
 The most important thing, and I know it’s a cliché, is to have a go.

 And take note, it really is okay (and recommended) to learn as we age.
 The therapeutic benefits are worth every bit of apprehension, anxiety or even fear of embarrassment you may have.